 Although discredited, the advice continues to resurface, causing confusion about what to do that could result in people getting seriously injured or killed in an earthquake.
 If you want to know more about why the ‘Triangle of life’ is not good advice, visit the USA Red Cross website.

 Research from the United States, Taiwan, Japan and Christchurch (all places with modern, earthquake-resistant building design codes), supports and recommends the core message for New Zealand: Drop, Cover and Hold is the right action to take in an earthquake.

 Hawke’s Bay is one of the most seismically active regions of New Zealand!
 You can find out about current earthquakes at Geonet.

-Hawke’s Bay is located on the Australian Plate, about 150 km west of the Hikurangi Trough, which marks the subduction boundary between the Pacific and Australian Plates.
-At this latitude, the Pacific plate is plunging beneath the Australian plate at about 42 mm/year.
+Hawke’s Bay is located on the Australian Plate, about 150 km west of the Hikurangi Trough that marks the subduction boundary between the Pacific and Australian Plates.
+The Pacific Plate is plunging beneath the Australian Plate at about 42 mm/year.

 Hawke's Bay sits above the subduction zone where the Pacific Plate is moving under the Australian Plate

 A fault line is a fracture which the earth’s crust has moved along.
 The subduction interface between the Australian and Pacific Plates is the largest offshore fault in our region, and there are many other active faults onshore and offshore.

 Surface faults are where a fault has started deep underground and broken through to the surface leaving visible signs, like a scar.
 Blind faults are buried as they slip deep underground but do not break all the way to the surface, so are harder to recognise.